Learn About Your Pets and Their Health

 Is gingivitis always associated with dental disease?

-Some cats develop severe gingivitis with minimal signs of accompanying dental disease.
+Some dogs and cats develop severe gingivitis with minimal signs of accompanying dental disease.
 The affected areas may extend beyond the gums to other areas of the mouth, such as the throat or tongue.
 The cause of this condition is not fully understood but it is likely to be multi-factorial and may differ between individual cases.
 This condition is often very difficult to control and may require repeated or constant treatment, and its accurate diagnosis can involve extensive investigative procedures.

 What is periodontal disease?

 Periodontal disease is a term used to describe inflammation or infection of the tissues surrounding the tooth.
-Accumulation of tartar and calculus on the teeth contributes to gum recession around the base of the tooth.
+Accumulation of teeth tartar and dental calculus on the teeth contributes to gum recession around the base of the tooth.
 Infection soon follows and the gums recede, exposing sensitive unprotected tooth surfaces.
 Untreated infection then spreads into the tooth socket and ultimately the tooth loosens and is lost.

 Is periodontal disease very common?